Health advice for families

 It's hard for young children to understand COVID-19 and the change in our lifestyle.
 Take a look at these child friendly resources that you can share and talk about wih your children:

-My child is ill while we are in lockdown.
-What should I do?
+My child is unwell whilst we are isolating with COVID-19, What should I do?
 Take a look at this quick and easy guide about what to do if your baby or child is unwell.

 For information and videos about breathing difficulties in babies and children, please click here for advice from Wessex Healthier Together.